chrisjsherm/aws-cf-contact-form-handler/README.md

 Run `sh shell-scripts/create-turnstile-secret-key-param.sh` to securely store your [Cloudflare Turnstile](https://www.cloudflare.com/products/turnstile/) secret key.
 Turnstile protects the contact form from bots.
+You will need to visit Cloudflare to configure Turnstile and retrieve the key value.
+If you do not set the `CaptchaEnabled` parameter to `true`, you do not need to complete this step.

 ### GitHub